johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/overview1.en.md

 * Search for what a specific official said on issues.
 * Search for voting results on legislation
 * See statistics, graphs and charts on issues, legislature, etc.

+A goal is for Govmeeting to work anywhere, in any language, for any form of representative government.
+The only requirement is that official meetings are open to the public or the transcripts are available.

 <!-- END OF README SECTION -->